 New Exhibition Rediscovers the Overlooked Design Work of Pierre Chareau

-The show at the Jewish Museum in New York City rescues the French avant-garde architect and designer from obscurity.
+A new exhibition at the Jewish Museum in New York City rescues the French avant-garde architect and designer from obscurity.

 A bust of Pierre Chareau created by artist Chana Orloff in 1921.
 Chareau and his wife assembled a noteworthy collection of Modern art, continuing to collect in exile in the United States.